 While it may feel like it, shadow IT is not evidence that your staff is rebelling against you.
 In fact, if you follow the breadcrumb trail that those staffers are leaving for you, you could find some useful insights.
-Shadow IT can often be a sign that team members have found resources that save them time and help them do their jobs more efficiently.
+Shadow IT has some very real benefits.
+It can often be a sign that team members have found resources that save them time and help them do their jobs more efficiently.

 With that in mind, here is a look at the light side of shadow IT (and how you can keep the benefits as you discover and control shadow IT).